 - La Toussuire, Le Corbier, the Arves Valley on the estate of Sybelles

-- The Three Valleys, from Courchevel, Méribel, Les Menuires or Val Thorens.
+- Three Valleys, from Courchevel, Méribel, Les Menuires or Val Thorens.
 Méribel is not bad, because you can go from one side or the other without crossing everything every day.

 - La Plagne, great for skiing always in the sun